Skip to contents

 Points and tracks on a simple basemap

-The atl_check_tag() function can be used to quickly check the data from one tag.
+The atl_check_tag() function can be used to quickly check the data for one tag.
 It provides five different options for colouring the track:

 • "datetime": Datetime along the track